 Other turtles have been released directly into the Atlantic Ocean, especially if it is later in the summer when the ocean’s water temperature is higher, she said.

 Duckie and Bender, two Kemp’s ridley turtles, and Willard, a green turtle, were special to the aquarium’s staff because of the historic benchmark of reaching the aquarium’s 100th rehabilitated marine animal, Dittmar said.

 The aquarium began its rehabilitation program for the sea turtles and other marine life found along the Delmarva peninsula in 1991.
 They released their 50th animal in 2003.

 The rescue team has cared for seals, sea turtles, rough-toothed dolphins, a harbor porpoise, a pygmy sperm whale and a manatee over the years, with the goal of returning the animals healthy to their natural habitats.

-Sea turtles frequent the Chesapeake Bay during the summer months looking for food.
-The three released last weekend will likely stay in the bay the rest of the summer before migrating south in the fall, according to the aquarium’s staff.
+Sea turtles frequent the Chesapeake Bay during the summer months as a source for food.
+The three released last weekend will likely stay in the bay for the rest of the summer before migrating south in the fall, according to the aquarium’s staff.

 In the past, some sea turtles were tagged with location transmitters before they were released.
 The seven returned to the wild Saturday did not have the transmitters.